Gareth Southgate says England team have ‘broken down barriers to winning’

 He is the fourth England boss to be knighted, after Sir Walter Winterbottom, Sir Alf Ramsey and Sir Bobby Robson, and the only manager of the England men’s team to lead them to two major tournament finals.

-Sir Gareth said that managing his country for eight years was “an amazing privilege” but admitted he was “not missing that either”, having resigned from the role following England’s 2-1 final defeat to Spain in July last year.
+Sir Gareth said that managing his country for eight years was “an amazing privilege” but admitted he was “not missing” the job, having resigned from the role following England’s 2-1 final defeat to Spain in July last year.

 Sir Gareth was succeeded as England manager by Thomas Tuchel ahead of next year’s World Cup, when it will be 60 years since the national side won its only major honour.